swedishhat/iot-reflow-oven/doc/03_system-characterization/README.md

 Now that we have an equation, we can use Python to automate the collection of temperature data and then smack it around using the SciPy optimization toolbox to get the values that fill up the equation.

 ## The Software

+If you're new to Python or scientific computing, I'd recommend giving [Anaconda](https://www.continuum.io/why-anaconda) from Continuum a shot.
+I don't have any association with them (and neither does AAC as far as I know) but it has some cool stuff in it.
+It's a Python distribution that provides support for all the scientific libraries, virtual environements, package management, IDE, and some other nice-to-haves.
+I'm using the Python 3.5 version.

 There are three "moving parts" to this:
 * A working oven controller that can interpret UART commands